keichi/binary-parser/README.md

 	Use number for statically sized arrays.
 - `readUntil` - (either `length` or `readUntil` is required) If `'eof'`, then this parser reads until the end of `Buffer` object.
 If function it reads until the function returns true.
-- `formatter` - (Optional) Function that transforms the parsed array into a more desired form.

 ```javascript
 var parser = new Parser()